 Making a hit TV show is a tough business.
 It seems like the best shows get canceled too soon, while some of the most hated TV shows stick around far too long.
-Show creators must appeal to the widest common denominator to get the ratings necessary to stay on air while satisfying their creative vision and making a show that’s original, thoughtful, and well-written enough to get decent reviews from critics.
+Show creators must appeal to the widest common denominator to get the ratings necessary to stay on air while simultaneously satisfying their own creative vision and (hopefully) getting decent reviews from critics.

 1. Baby Talk